 Not all preattentive attributes are created equal.
 Look at figure 6.3 again.
 While they all highlight the three data points, some make the three points slightly easier to see than others.
 For example in figure 6.3(e), if we would have chosen colors of pink and red, it would have been slightly more difficult to pick out the differences with the subtle difference in colors.
 The amount of “pop” for preattententive attributes depends on how different the attributes are.
 The shapes in example in 6.3(a) are more different from each other than the circles and squares in 6.3(b) and slightly easier to see.
-It’s still possible to see the difference in 6.3(b), but it’s just not as quick to “pop”.
+It’s still possible to distinguish the difference in 6.3(b), but it’s just not as quick to “pop”.

-This concept of preattentive processing should be treated as just that -- a concept.
+This concept of preattentive processing should be treated as just that—a concept.
 The line between our preattentive processing and conscious processing is gray and blurry.
 When looking at a visualization, we may slip between the two quickly and quietly.
 With repeated exposure too, we can actually train our preattentive processing.
-Meaning over time, no matter how poorly designed a dashboard is, analysts will eventually pick up skills to quickly identify important features depending on environment and culture.
+Meaning, over time, no matter how poorly designed a dashboard is, analysts will eventually pick up skills to quickly identify important features depending on environment and culture.
 But the point remains for our visualizations and dashboards.
-If we want to direct the reader’s focus and attention we should leverage some basic elements like form and color to highlight the point we need to make in the data.
+If we want to direct the consumer’s focus and attention we should leverage some basic elements like form and color to highlight the point we need to make in the data.

 Finally, one last word of caution about preattentive processing: it’s possible to overload this process and negate any benefit.
 Take a look at Figure 6.4 below.
 In the first example 6.3(a), we separate three groups by color and it’s quite easy to pick them apart, not only are they spatially grouped, but the color highlights the difference.
 In 6.3(b), we attempt to communicate a difference with shapes and it’s a little harder to tell them apart, but we can still pick out the two groups.
 When we combine them in 6.3(c) things get a bit more complicated.
 Now to separate based on shape we have to actively inspect individual elements and separate them consciously.
-We have to be careful to keep the visuals as simple as possible to exploit the readers preattentive processing for their benefit.
+We have to be careful to keep the visuals as simple as possible to exploit the consumers preattentive processing for their benefit.

 Figure 6.4 Too many attributes [FILENAME 793725c06f004]